Comprehensive Review Real Customer Analysis

 Real Customer Experiences

-- The Comfort Reality Check: There is a lot of chatter about the comfort, or lack thereof.
-Many users are surprised by how flat the shoe feels compared to modern runners, describing the midsole as "quite firm and unforgiving".
+• The Comfort Reality Check: There is a lot of feedback around the ride, and not all of it is flattering.
+Many users are caught off guard by how flat the shoe feels compared to modern runners, describing the midsole as "quite firm and unforgiving".

-- The Crease Police: Almost every long-term owner mentions the toe box.
-The way the shoe is constructed makes it very prone to creasing, which some hate, while others accept as part of the shoe's character.
+• The Crease Police: Almost every long-term owner brings up the toe box.
+The construction makes it crease easily, which some people hate and others just accept as part of owning Dunks.

 Here is what users are saying verbatim: